By Sami Laiho, Chief Research Officer at Truesec and Microsoft MVP in Windows and Devices for IT.

 Remember the most important rule in security: “In Security, don’t let perfect be the enemy of good.”
 You don’t have to stop using admin rights ever, but do keep their use to a minimum.

-Check out Recast Software’s Privileged Access Management Overview to learn more about removing admin rights, zero trust principles, and hardening your environment.
+Check out Recast’s Privileged Access Management Overview to learn more about removing admin rights, zero trust principles, and hardening your environment.

 - Privileged Access Management (PAM) Overview

 - Open-Source Privileged Access Management Software: A Solution for You?

 - 2 Core Rules of Zero Trust with Sami Laiho

 - Principle of Least Privilege: #1 Solution for Security